Trustbyrecon/Hookahplus/apps/app/OCIAU_VERCEL_BUILD_GREEN.md

 **Fixes Applied**:
 1. Fixed type assertion (lines 67, 70): Added `as unknown as Promise<string>` type assertion to QRCode.toDataURL() calls to handle TypeScript's incorrect inference of the callback signature instead of the promise signature

+### Additional Fix: services/WebSocketService.ts
+**New Error Found**: Vercel build failed on `lib/services/WebSocketService.ts:250` - Right operand of ?? is unreachable because the left operand is never nullish.

+**Fixes Applied**:
+1. Fixed nullish coalescing operator (line 250): Removed `?? false` from `this.ws?.readyState === WebSocket.OPEN ?? false` because the comparison already returns a boolean, and booleans are never nullish.
+The expression `this.ws?.readyState === WebSocket.OPEN` already returns `false` when `this.ws` is null/undefined.

 ### Next Steps